 Welcome to Raven Hill Farms Equestrian Center

-Raven Hill Farms is a Private Riding Club created to enhance the equestrian experience for the rider who is seeking to be a member of an active and social group focused on deepening and strengthening their partnership with their horses.
+Raven Hill Farms is a Private Riding Club specializing in dressage, created to enhance the equestrian experience for the rider who is seeking to be a member of an active and social group focused on deepening and strengthening their partnership with their horses.
 At RHF we combine our love of horses with friendship, parties, clinics, trail rides, horse shows as well as other equine adventures!
 We support and encourage one another in a non-judgmental atmosphere where we all strive to improve our riding skills and to achieve harmony with our horse.

 Medical students enhance patient skills by interacting with horses

 The exercise at Raven Hill Farms in Warwick is to understand the value of non-verbal communications